Anon-Planet/thgtoa/guide.md

 -   **Always use TOTP 2FA (not SMS to prevent Sim Swapping attacks**[^395] **and to keep your identity working when your pre-paid card expires) using KeePassXC when available to secure your logins to various platforms.**

--   Remember [Appendix A2: Guidelines for passwords and passphrases].
+-   Remember [Appendix A2: Guidelines for passwords and passphrases:].

 Here is also a good guide on this specific topic: <https://gendersec.tacticaltech.org/wiki/index.php/Complete_manual#.22Real.22_names> <sup>[[Archive.org]][406]</sup>